ENGR 101 | University of Michigan

 -

 Project code.
-List what you’ve done in the projects, describe it in your own words, and make sure you can find your project code quickly for examples.
+List what you’ve done in the projects and describe it in your own words.

 -